abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 ## Independent Operations

-### What if we want to apply operation only on single or proper subset of the multiple systems?
+### What if we want to apply operation only on the single or proper subset of the multiple systems?

-So when there are multiple systems, we have defined the independence of the individual systems that make the multiple systems using the tensor product.
+So when there are multiple systems, we have described the independence of the individual systems that make the multiple systems using the tensor product.
 In a similar way we can define the independence of the operation on the multiple systems using tensor product.
 To understand this we have to first understand the tensor product of matrices.

 ### How can find the tensor product of matrices?

-Lets take an usual example of multiple systems with two bits $X_1$ and $X_2$ with classical state set $\Sigma_1$ and $\Sigma_2$ respectively.
+Lets take a usual example of multiple systems with two bits $X_1$ and $X_2$ with classical state set $\Sigma_1$ and $\Sigma_2$ respectively.
 We know from previous sections that the operations on individual systems are represented by stochastic matrix.
 The following definitions of matrices $M_1$ and $M_2$ represent the operations on the individual systems $X_1$ and $X_2$ in a generic way.

 $$